interstar/MTC-CLJ/README.md

 So use `+ \+MTC` when pulling all items tagged +MTC to the front.

 `@` is not problematic so you can write `+ @email` to pull all email context items to the front.

+Sometimes you have a lot of tagged items in a project, but don't want to pull them all (which will push back everything you have in your queue).

+So there is also a `pull-one` command using a double plus sign.

+`++ PATTERN` pulls only the first match of PATTERN to the front of the queue.

 As well as pulling items that match a pattern to the front of the queue, you can also push them back.